-Just because they share the same scarlet glow, doesn’t mean that every bitter red aperitivo is created equally.
+They might share the same scarlet glow, but not all bitter red aperitivi are created equal.
 “There are over 25 receptors for bitter flavor, and we all have a different perception of bitterness, which is fascinating,” says global Martini ambassador Roberta Mariani.

-In other words, whether you’re craving bright, overt citrus notes, a hint of florality or just a persistent, drying, unapologetic bitterness, there’s a red bottle for you.
-These are eight to add to your shelf.
+Whether you’re craving bright, overt citrus notes, a hint of the floral or bracing bitterness, there’s a red bottle for you.
+Add one of these eight to your shelf.

 This sophisticated liqueur “was designed to be complex with a balanced bitterness and persistent sweetness,” says Caitlin Vartain, the Anchor Distilling Company brand manager for imported spirits and cocktail modifiers.
-A mild alcohol content and bright orange is balanced by notes of rhubarb and gentian root in a product that highlights the flavors bitter fans crave.
+A mild proof and bright orange flavor is balanced by notes of rhubarb and gentian root in an aperitivo that highlights the flavors bitter fans crave.

-New to the market this summer, this latest innovation from the Italian company is inspired by a recipe that dates back to 1872.
-“Three rare botanicals [Italian artemisia, African caluma and Angostura bark] deliver a unique richness and complexity through different dimensions of bitterness,” says global Martini ambassador Robert Mariani.
+This latest innovation from this Italian company is inspired by a recipe that dates to 1872.
+“Three rare botanicals [Italian artemisia, African caluma and Angostura bark] deliver a unique richness and complexity through different dimensions of bitterness,” says global Martini ambassador Roberta Mariani.
 It’s also rested in the same Tino cask used for Riserva Speciale Vermouth di Torino.